CATISNOTSODIUM/threadkeep-backend/README.md

-│   ├── dataacess   # Data Access layer accesses data from the database │   ├── database    # Encapsulates the types and utilities related to the database │   ├── handlers    # Handler functions to respond to requests │   ├── models      # Definitions of objects used in the application │   ├── router      # Encapsulates types and utilities related to the router │   ├── routes      # Defines routes that are used in the application
+│   ├── dataacess   # Data Access layer accesses data from the database │   ├── database    # Encapsulates the types and utilities related to the database │   ├── handlers    # Handler functions to respond to requests │   ├── middleware	# Handle middleware (such as authentication system)
+│   ├── models      # Definitions of objects used in the application │   ├── router      # Encapsulates types and utilities related to the router │   ├── routes      # Defines routes that are used in the application